69-richard-dias-ribeiro/69-richard-dias-ribeiro.github.io/README.md

 # test_repository
-### Static To-Do list made with HTML, CSS and JavaScript
+### Static To-Do list made with JavaScript, HTML and CSS

-Simple web-based to-do list made with html, css and js.
+Simple web-based to-do list made with js, html and css.
 Through JS's onchange event, every change is automatically persisted locally and the list's completion leads to a change in the page's background color.
 Data is persisted locally through Local Storage (HTML Web Storage API).